AnovuyoNotsonono/Machine-learning/Tumor-Detection/README.md

 This will:

-.
-Create train/, test/, and validate/ datasets.
+- Create train/, test/, and validate/ datasets.

-.
-Balance dataset sizes according to your rules.
+- Balance dataset sizes according to your rules.

-.
-Store all output inside the top-level /data/ directory.
+- Store all output inside the top-level /data/ directory.

-Model Definition (model.py)
+**Model Definition (model.py)**

-.
-Contains the architecture of the CNN.
+- Contains the architecture of the CNN.

-.
-Must be imported where the training will be done:
+- Must be imported where the training will be done:

 ```python
 from model import define_model
 model = define_model()
 ```

-Training the Model (train.py)
+**Training the Model (train.py)**

 This script:

-.
-Loads the model from model.py
+- Loads the model from model.py

-.
-Trains it on the processed dataset
+- Trains it on the processed dataset

 Saves:

-.
-Tumor_detector.keras inside the /model/ directory
+- Tumor_detector.keras inside the /model/ directory

-. history.pkl containing training history
+- history.pkl containing training history

-Important: train.py must be run from the same directory as model.py
+**Important:** train.py must be run from the same directory as model.py

-To train:
+*To train:*

 ```bash
 cd Code
 python train.py
 ```

-Plotting Training Curves (plots.py)
+**Plotting Training Curves (plots.py)**

-.
-Uses the saved history.pkl file from training.
+- Uses the saved history.pkl file from training.

-.
-Generates accuracy.png and loss.png
+- Generates accuracy.png and loss.png

-.
-Saves them automatically into:
+- Saves them automatically into:
  ```bash
  ../plots/
 ```